Salaah01/django-action-triggers/README.md

 ## Documentation

-For detailed documentation, including setup, configuration options, API specifications, and more examples, please refer to the [official documentation](link_to_docs).
+For detailed documentation, including setup, configuration options, API specifications, and more examples, please refer to the [official documentation](https://salaah01.github.io/django-action-triggers/).

-## Contributing

-Contributions are welcome!
-Please check out the [contributing guide](link_to_contributing_guide) for more information on how to get involved.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](link_to_license) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.